 It is the student’s responsibility to ensure the payment is received by University Housing on or before the due date.
 See rates and billing schedule for pertinent information.
-If you anticipate a problem with meeting a payment or deadline, please contact our Collections and Cash Manager at 608-262-3137.
+If you anticipate a problem with meeting a payment or deadline, please contact our cashier’s office at 608-262-2230.

 - University Housing will not be responsible for late payments caused by a delay in the U.S. Mail or campus mail.